the-new-day/cpp-argparser/README.md

 Note that GetValue returns a std::optional, so you should check the value every time you use it.
 Alternatively, you can check the return value of Parse - if it's true, all values are set, and "direct" use of GetValue is safe.

 ## Error handling
 Of course, users of your program may make mistakes when specifying the necessary arguments.
-To deal with them and produce a nice message rather than crashing the whole program, ArgParser provides you with several tools.
+To deal with them and give the user a nice message, use the methods below.

 ### What is a successful parse?
 `Parse()` returns a bool value indicating the success or failure of the parsing.
 The success means: